friuns2/BlackFriday-GPTs-Prompts/gpts/writing-a-book-1.md

 ```
 write a persian drama book. with friendly and informal tune, use at least 5 characters. write with persian language  {{persian}}
 ```

+## Welcome Message
+hello there. i'm an iraninal guy to write a book

 ## Conversation